Janove Ottesen: Career as a producer and other music

 In 2007, Kaizers decided to take a break for the majority of the year, only writing up demos for their fourth album and playing three concerts (including opening the German art expo Documenta festival).
 Janove took this opportunity to write music for Det Tusende Hjertet, a family musical which opened in November 2007.
 In August 2007 he revealed that his next side project will not be a solo album, and that he has assembled another band (like fellow Kaizer bandmate Terje Winterstø Røthing and his band Skambankt).
 Nothing is known about the status of this project.

 Aside from his work with Kaizers and as an independent artist, he has also acted as producer for multiple albums, working with various artists with various styles, including Micke From Sweden (folk), Britt-Synnøve Johansen (tango), and The Brigade (Americana).
 He also participated in Geir "Uncle Deadly" Zahl's album Monkey Do, released on 1 February 2010.
 In 2022, Janove produced Morten Abel's album, Engelig Seier.

 Personal life

 Ottesen is married and has two children.
-They live in Stavanger.
+They live in Tananger.